 Firstly, the consonance across ‘deep, dumped’ creates a sense of oppression, the language flowing in hypnotic circles.
 Furthermore, the plosive ‘p’ within both these words cuts through the narrative, representing the brutality Monroe experienced on a daily basis.

 Even after her suicide, the media continued to use her image.
 Duffy writes that ‘she couldn’t die when she died’, money being made of her death and long into the future.
-They abused and exploited Monroe in life and death, no one caring about her death.
+They abused and exploited Monroe in life and death, with no one caring about her death.
 Furthermore, even the ‘smoking cop’ that ruled over her death is nonchalant, ‘smoking’ suggesting how at ease he is.
 The fact the examiners see her ‘public hair’ demonstrates how even her body is abused after death.
 She is exposed to the world, men never letting her rest.
 After this death, the ‘dark roots’ represent the real Marilyn, only exposed to the world after her demise.
 Duffy further suggests that she was constantly under the influence of the media, subjugated by a Hollywood machine that sought only profit.

 Part Four – Princess Diana of Wales